krutibaraiya/Blockchain-Assignment-1/README.md

 * Dexter has all the information regarding the completed transactions
 * Dexter can add new nodes to the network resulting in a multi-node setup

+## Tech stack
+* The project is built using Python-Flask framework and tested on Ubuntu.
+* Postman was used to test and interact with the endpoints.

 ## Implementation

 * The user has information regarding all the available blocks.
 A typical block in our blockchain contains the index, timestamp, list of all transactions (minimum 2 per block), nonce and hash of the previous block.
 Each transaction in the block consists of the customer name, item ordered, total billing amount and readily available timestamp of ordering.